What is the Neutrino protocol?

 How does Neutrino interact with other blockchain networks?

 The Neutrino protocol aims for its assets to be accessible across various blockchain networks.
-At the moment, USDN and NSBT tokens are already available in the Ethereum ecosystem through the gateway launched by Waves.Exchange and in the Binance Smart Chain through the susy.gravity.tech portal.
+At the moment, USDN token is available in the Ethereum and Binance Smart Chain ecosystems through gateways launched by Waves.Exchange.

 How to transfer USDN from Waves to Ethereum?